jameswnichols/Wonder-Level-Viewer/README.md

 # Wonder Level Viewer
-A WIP 2D, now defunct, level viewer for Super Mario Wonder.
+A 2D, now defunct, level viewer for Super Mario Wonder.
 Can view a level by running `python3 -m viewer.py` and dragging on a level `.yaml`.

 ### Features:
 - Can view a basic layout of every level in the game.